alex-desaram/alex-desaram.github.io/paper.md

 ---
 ## So What Can We Do?

-Even with these cracks in our systems, I still believe we are living in the richest, most exciting time in history-- not because things are perfect, but because so much is still possible.
+Even with these cracks in our systems, I still believe we are living in the richest, most exciting time in history— not because things are perfect, but because so much is still possible.

 Technological innovations have unlocked possibilities once reserved for science fiction.
-Humanity has discovered a vaccine for malaria-- one of the deadliest diseases in human history.
+Humanity has discovered a vaccine for malaria— one of the deadliest diseases in human history.
 Gene editing and 3D printing are paving the way for lab-grown organs, potentially ending transplant shortages.
 Tools like CRISPR are already being used in clinical trials to treat conditions like high cholesterol.
 And the simple ability to refrigerate and store food over time?
 That alone has transformed modern survival.

 Today, the average person has access to more health, knowledge, and comfort than a medieval king ever did.
-There is **immense potential**-- if only we choose to wield it wisely.
+There is **immense potential**— if only we choose to wield it wisely.

 This starts with you.